 Expansion continues beyond Scandinavia and Germany.
 Spain and the United Kingdom follows.
 Here the name Navision was used for the first time.

 Story about how Navision started in Germany

 The expansion continues up through the 1990'ies.
 Initially using local independent distributors.
 Later co-ownership between Navision and the local distributor.

 IBM continues to be the distributor in what is still the biggest market, in Denmark.
 Additionally a team from IBM sells a world-wide version of Navision in countries, where Navision Software didn't have a local distributor.

-In the spring of 1999 Navision Software A/S enters the Copenhagen Stock Exchange.
-In the years before they had been buying up their local distributors.
+In the years before, Navision Software A/S in 1999 enters the Copenhagen Stock Exchange, they had been buying up most of their local distributors.